highcharts/node-export-server/README.md

     # Generate a chart and save it to mychart.png
     curl -H "Content-Type: application/json" -X POST -d '{"infile":{"title": {"text": "Steep Chart"}, "xAxis": {"categories": ["Jan", "Feb", "Mar"]}, "series": [{"data": [29.9, 71.5, 106.4]}]}}' 127.0.0.1:7801 -o mychart.png

+## Using as a Node.js Module

+The export server can be included as a module:

+    const exporter = require('highcharts-export-server');

+    //Set up a pool of PhantomJS workers exporter.initPool();

+    //Perform an export
+    exporter.export(<export settings>, <chart>, function (err, res) {
+        ...
+        exporter.killPool();
+    });

 ## Performance Notice

 In cases of batch exports, it's faster to use the HTTP server than the CLI.
-This is due to the overhead of starting PhantomJS.
+This is due to the overhead of starting PhantomJS for each job when using the CLI.

 As a concrete example, running the CLI with `testcharts/basic.json` averages about 449ms.
 Posting the same configuration to the HTTP server averages less than 100ms.